WarmUpTill/SceneSwitcher/CI/release/README.txt

 Alternatively manually copy the 'obs-plugins' and 'data' folders in the respective OBS Studio installation directory.
 It is usually located at 'C:\Program Files (x86)\obs-studio\'.
-Rember to install the Visual C++ Redistributable for Visual Studio 2019, if you have not done so already.
+Remember to install the Visual C++ Redistributable for Visual Studio 2019, if you have not done so already.
 (See plugin overview page)

---- MACOS ---
+--- MAC OS ---
 Recommended: Run the provided installer.
 (You might have to right click and select 'open' if it is blocked)

 Alternatively extract the *so file and data folder and either ...